Women's cycle phases in Ayurveda

 3. Sweet, bitter and tart flavors such as sweet fruits, bitter leafy vegetables and herbs.

-4. Avoiding spicy, fatty and acidic foods: Hot spices like chili, pepper, fried foods and acidic foods can unbalance Pitta.
+4. Avoid spicy, fatty and acidic foods: Spicy spices such as chili, pepper, fried foods and acidic foods can upset Pitta balance.
 Alcohol and coffee should also be reduced or avoided in the second half of the cycle and during menstruation.

-5. Progesterone producing foods like eggs, avocado, salmon, seeds and pistachios are beneficial during this phase.
+5. Progesterone-producing foods such as eggs, avocado, salmon, seeds and pistachios are beneficial during this phase.

 Movement:

-In the second half of the cycle we recommend cardio training to satisfy the Pitta dosha.
-In this phase we want to exercise ourselves but we have to make sure that we don't overdo it and heat up too much.
+In the second half of the cycle, we recommend cardio training to satisfy the Pitta dosha.
+In this phase, we want to work out, but we must be careful not to overdo it and overheat.
 Activities such as jogging, aerobics, dancing or other cardiovascular exercises are ideal as they promote energy and vitality.

 Stress:

 Women are particularly communicative, self-confident and productive during this phase.
-The focus on the here and now plays a big role.
-Small time outs (just a few minutes are enough) in everyday life to pause, consciously experience the moments and feel gratitude.
+Focusing on the here and now plays a big role.
+Small breaks (just a few minutes) in everyday life allow you to pause, experience the moment consciously and feel gratitude.

 Rajah-Kala - menstrual phase

 The body prepares for a possible pregnancy.
 If pregnancy has not occurred, the menstrual blood and the built-up uterine lining are expelled through Apana Vayu (downward movement).
-During this phase, it is recommended to maintain a nutritious diet to balance Vata dosha.
-Monthly bleeding is a cleansing process for the body in which women should withdraw and relax.
+During this phase, it is recommended to maintain a nutritious diet to balance the Vata dosha.
+The monthly bleeding is a cleansing process of the body, during which women should withdraw and find rest.
 Relaxation, gentle routines and warm, regular meals provide strength and balance.

 Nutrition:

-Here are some general Vata phase diet recommendations:
+Here are some general recommendations for nutrition in the Vata phase:

-2. Healthy fats: Good sources of fats like ghee (clarified butter), avocado, nuts and seeds (flaxseeds, chia seeds) help offset dryness and provide energy.
+2. Healthy fats: Good sources of fat like ghee (clarified butter), avocado, nuts and seeds (flaxseeds, chia seeds) help balance dryness and provide energy.
 Healthy fats, especially omega-3 fatty acids, can help reduce inflammation and ease mood swings.

 3. Warm drinks: Herbal teas, ginger tea and warm water support digestion and keep the body warm.

-4. Sweet, sour and salty tastes: These help balance Vata.
+4. Sweet, sour and salty flavors: These help balance Vata.
 These include sweet fruits, sour fruits such as citrus fruits and salty vegetables.

-5. Avoiding raw, cold and dry food: Raw vegetables, cold drinks and dry snacks can unbalance Vata.
+5. Avoid raw, cold and dry food: Raw vegetables, cold drinks and dry snacks can unbalance Vata.

 Movement:

-During menstruation, gentle and calming movements can be carried out as needed.
-Activities such as yoga, Pilates, Tai Chi or nature walks are ideal as they strengthen the body while providing relaxation and balance.
-It is important to avoid excessively strenuous or intense exercise as this can overwhelm the Vata dosha.
+During menstruation, gentle and calming movements can be performed as needed.
+Activities such as yoga, Pilates, Tai Chi or walks in nature are ideal as they strengthen the body while providing relaxation and balance.
+It is important to avoid overly strenuous or intense exercise as this can overwhelm the Vata dosha.

 Stress:

-During the menstrual phase it is important to give your body and mind more rest.
-Women are more sensitive at this time.
+During the menstrual phase, it is important to give the body and mind more rest.
+Women are more sensitive during this time.
 It is time for retreat, reflection and mindfulness.
 Journaling, breathing exercises and meditation are ideal for staying physically and emotionally balanced.
+Tanava - our anti-stress formula with Ayurvedic herbs - can provide additional support for your body.

 Mohini - Woman in Balance - supports women in all cycle phases.